CHUCS/CHUsource/source/_posts/Gennady-and-a-Card-Game.md

 ---
-title: Gennady and a Card Game
+title: CodeForces 1097A Gennady and a Card Game
 date: 2019-12-22 15:25:47
 tags:
     - 新手